-Ipe is considered one of the best natural wood decking materials on the market today.
-Ipe lumber is one of our most popular and high quality choices we stock in Atlanta, at Brazilian Wood Depot.
+Ipe is considered as the highest quality, best natural wood decking material on the market today.
+Ipe lumber is one of our most popular and high quality choices we stock at Brazilian Wood Depot.
 On this page, you'll learn more about Ipe wood decking, the benefits it provides and other useful information to help get you started.

-Ipe wood, which is also known alternately as Brazilian Walnut, Ironwood or Pau lope, is extremely durable and sturdy, with a Janka hardness of 3680.
-That's triple the strength of a typical plastic-composite decking, while providing all of the aesthetic benefits of a natural, beautiful wood deck.
+Ipe wood, which is also known alternately as Brazilian Walnut, Diamond Decking, Ironwood or Pau lope, is extremely durable and sturdy, with a Janka hardness of 3680.
+That's three times the strength of a typical plastic-composite decking, while providing all of the aesthetic benefits of a natural, beautiful wood deck.
 Ipe is considered as an exotic hardwood.
 It is naturally resistant to rot and decay and 8 times harder than California Redwood.

 That strength comes in part through its density.
-Ipe is heavy enough to sink in water.
+Did you know that Ipe is heavy enough to sink in water?
+It is.
 Importantly, it has a class A fire rating, which is amazingly the same rating as concrete.
 Ipe provides a safe and long-lasting choice.

 Ipe, well known for its natural beauty, features a tight grain with pronounced patterns with few to zero visible knots.
 Ipe is striking enough to be used for beautiful artistic projects within the home, such as high quality cabinets or interior trim, which provides a rare combination considering its strength and durability which easily serves larger commercial needs as well.

-Ipe wood decking is incredibly versatile.
+Ipe decking is incredibly versatile.
 Its durability makes it a natural choice for commercial projects, such as high-traffic, large-scale beach piers or boardwalks, or even public benches.
 However, its beauty, strength and low needs for maintenance also make it an advantageous choice for a home deck.

-A major benefit of Ipe is that it does not require the usage of preservatives or treatments.
-It is naturally resistant to a variety of common decking issues, such as decay and rot, insect infestation, and more.
+A major benefit of Ipe decking is that it does not require the usage of preservatives or treatments.
+Ipe wood is naturally resistant to a variety of common decking issues, such as decay and rot, insect infestation, and more.